christelleflores/christelle-website.github.io/index.md

 Welcome to my really really cool website :sunglasses:

-This is a basic website I was told to create for CSC109 haha.
+This is a basic website, but it's my first, so enjoy!

 ## For More Content: